William Joyce: In Germany

 In late August 1939, shortly before the Second World War broke out, Joyce and his wife Margaret fled to Germany.
 Joyce had been tipped off that the British authorities intended to detain him under Defence Regulation 18B.
 He became a naturalised German citizen in 1940.

 In Berlin, Joyce could not find employment until a chance meeting with fellow Mosleyite Dorothy Eckersley got him an audition at the Rundfunkhaus ("broadcasting house").
 Eckersley was the former wife or second wife of the chief engineer of the BBC, Peter Eckersley.
 Despite having a heavy cold and having almost lost his voice, Joyce was recruited immediately for radio announcements and scriptwriting at German radio's English service.
 His first broadcast was reading the news in English on 6 September 1939, just three days after the declaration of war between Britain and Germany.
-On 18 September he received a contract as a newsreader.
+On 18 September, he received a contract as a newsreader.
 After the dismissal of Norman Baillie-Stewart in December, Joyce became the principal reader of news and the writer of six talks a week, thus becoming the station's best-known propaganda broadcaster.

 In a newspaper article of 14 September 1939, the radio critic Jonah Barrington of the Daily Express wrote of hearing a gent "moaning periodically from Zeesen" who "speaks English of the haw-haw, damit-get-out-of-my-way variety".
-Four days later he gave him the nickname 'Lord Haw-Haw'.
+Four days later he gave him the nickname "Lord Haw-Haw".
 The voice Barrington heard is widely believed to be that of Wolf Mittler, a German journalist whose near-flawless English sounded like a caricature of an upper-crust Englishman.
-However, Mittler only made five or six broadcasts and was quickly replaced by other broadcasters, leading to uncertainty over to whom Barrington had been referring.
+However, Mittler only made five or six broadcasts and was quickly replaced by other broadcasters, leading to uncertainty over whom Barrington had been referring to.
 When Joyce became the most prominent broadcaster of Nazi propaganda by the end of 1939, the name stuck to him.
 Joyce himself began to trade on the notoriety of the nickname more than a year later, on 3 April 1941, when he announced himself as "William Joyce, otherwise known as Lord Haw-Haw".

 Joyce's broadcasts initially came from studios in Berlin, later being transferred (because of heavy Allied bombing) to Luxembourg City and finally to Apen near Hamburg, and were relayed over a network of German-controlled radio stations in Zeesen, Hamburg, Bremen, Luxembourg, Hilversum, Calais and Oslo.